lfcunha/MonteCarlo_genomicIntervals/README.md

 # MonteCarlo_genomicIntervals
-<p>Monte Carlo simulation to calculate the probability of overlap in a random distribution of genomic intervals. </p>
+<p>Monte Carlo simulation to calculate the probability of segment overlap in a random distribution of genomic intervals. </p>

-It can parallelize the shuffling phase - select number of threads to equal or less than the number of individuals.
+The shuffling phase can be parallelized - select number of threads to equal or less than the number of individuals.

 Usage:
 <p><code>./ip_gene.py -np <number of threads> -nRuns <number of steps> -o <output file> </code></p>